 by Katie Brazerol

-In our Fireflies® January Curriculum Guide (p.
-43), we experiment to find out if oil and water mix.
+We experimented to find out if oil and water mix!
 Here is a step-by-step picture tutorial of how to complete the activity, including expanded questions to discuss with the children.
 This activity works best with just a few children at a time so they may each help with the tasks and so they can better see the results.

 What You’ll Need: